ddgone2far/IRS-MR-2019-01-19-IS1PT-IND-DaiYirui-Mortgage_Process/README.md

 2. It allows system user to pre-define [a list of blacklisted SSN](https://github.com/ddgone2far/NUS_ISS_2019_JAN_MR_IND/blob/master/SSNBlackList.xlsx) and uses it to filter out unfavorable application.

 3. Added assessment based on age and annual income.

+4. For the ease of using and demostration purpose, all task will be assigned to user:wbadmin

+---
+##Note: Please login using username/password - **wbadmin/wbadmin**